janosh/bayes-mndo/readme.md

-# fitting
+# Bayes MNDO

-This repo contains code and datasets for reparametrizing SQM methods.
+This repo contains code, datasets and binaries for reparametrizing MNDO.
+MNDO is a semi-empirical method for quantum calculations and stands for Modified Neglect of Diatomic Overlap.

-## License:

-All datasets (including input files, log files, csv files, xyz structure files, etc) are licensed under the CC0 1.0 Universal license.

-Scripts and other code is licensed under the MIT License.

 ## Environment